Rithvik119am/project_promise/README.md

 ## Database API

 The Database API has been removed from this project.
-If you need to add a database functionality, I have use `appwrite` ad the Baas for the project.
+If you need to add a database functionality, We have use `appwrite` ad the Baas for the project.

 ## Owner_info.dart